bit4bit/i3_rewind/README.md

 # i3_session

-A simple Ruby script to manage i3 window manager sessions with multi-monitor support.
+A simple Ruby script that saves and restores your window layout to the respective monitors when they are unplugged or plugged back in.

 **Note:** The "watch" mode only works per session.
 If you log out or power off your machine, the script will not automatically restore the latest state when you log back in.